membrane/api-gateway/distribution/examples/openapi/openapi-validator-simple/README.md

-# Validate Requests and Responses against OpenAPI Specification
+# Validate Requests and Responses against OpenAPI Specifications

+The **OpenAPIProxy** can validate requests and responses against OpenAPI specifications.
+The specifications can be in YAML or JSON format on disk or reachable over the network.

 ## RUNNING THE EXAMPLE